 - 1. General eligibility, which includes (a) SDA church membership and ethical responsibility and (b) scholarship, with no grade below C in the major areas, education courses, or for subject-area endorsements. - 2.
 An appropriate subject-matter major. - 3.
 A baccalaureate or higher degree. - 4.
-Completion of required professional education courses (see the elementary education and secondary teaching programs). - 5.
+Completion of a minimum of eighteen quarter hours of religion courses (see the elementary education and secondary teaching programs). - 5.
+Completion of a course in the exceptional child in the classroom. - 6.
+Completion of a course in health principles as found in the Bible and the writings of Ellen G. White. - 7.
+Completion of required professional education courses (see the elementary education and secondary teaching programs). - 8.
 Successful completion of the California Basic Education Skills Test (CBEST).